WHY CHRISTIAN SCHOOLING?

 Romans 8:29; 2 Corinthians 3:18; Galatians 5:22, 23; Ephesians 2:10; 2 Timothy 3:16-17

 - Prayer is the vital communion between God and man, enabling man to talk with God and to worship Him.
 Through prayer God’s power and grace are made available to the believer.

 - Christ has established the church and is its Head.
 Individuals are to be related to a local church for Christian worship, instruction, fellowship and service.

 Ephesians 5:23; Hebrews 10:24-25

-For the past fifteen years, Heritage has been accredited by the rigorous standards of the Association of Christian Schools International.
+Since 2000, Heritage has been accredited by the rigorous standards of the Association of Christian Schools International.